MG C-type

 The MG C-type is a sports car that was produced by MG from 1931 to 1932.
 It was designed for competition use and based on the M-Type Midget.
-A special car, EX120 had been developed from the M-Type for George Eyston to make an attempt on the 750 cc class 24-hour record at Autodrome de Montlhéry in France.
+A special car, called the EX120, had been developed from the M-Type for George Eyston to make an attempt on the 750 cc class 24-hour record at Autodrome de Montlhéry in France.
 The attempt was successful and a series of replica cars were made which became the C-Type.